YangRui2015/GOAT/README.md

-# Weighted Goal-conditioned Supervised Learning (WGCSL)
+# OOD Generalization for Offline Goal-conditioned RL (GOAT)
+The code is based on WGCSL's.
 Code for ICLR 2022 paper [*Rethinking Goal-Conditioned Supervised Learning and Its Connection to Offline RL*](https://openreview.net/forum?id=KJztlfGPdwW) ([website](https://sites.google.com/view/wgcsl/)).
 WGCSL is a simple but effective algorithm for offline goal-conditioned Reinforcement Learning via weighted supervised learning.